SeamusMcCarthy/CompSysAssign2/README.md

 - view these user & day specific records in both table and timeline formats
 - view a graphical representation of their last 7 start/end times and total break durations
 - view/take snapshots of a remote part of the home via the camera attached to the 2nd Pi.

+Once the working day is complete, the user must end their day using the button in the top-right corner.
+This facilitates the posting of the statistical data to the Thingspeak channel defined in the user dictionary.

 [KD]: https://github.com/SeamusMcCarthy/CompSysAssign2/blob/master/doc_images/KnownDevices.jpg "Known devices definition"
 [SD]: https://github.com/SeamusMcCarthy/CompSysAssign2/blob/master/doc_images/SmartDevices.jpg "Smart devices definition"